swift-extras/swift-extras-base64/README.md

 ## Literature for a faster algorithm

 I would really like to speed up this project further to be way faster than it is today.
-Some food for thought of how this could be approached can be found here:
+Some food for thought of how this could be tackled can be found here:

 - [Chromium precomputed lookup tables](https://github.com/lemire/fastbase64/blob/master/src/chromiumbase64.c)
 - [Wojciech Muła, Daniel Lemire: Faster Base64 Encoding and Decoding using AVX2 Instructions](https://arxiv.org/pdf/1704.00605.pdf).